Roger (American Dad!): Relationship with Klaus

 Although Roger has claimed to hate Klaus in the past, they do have a bond and are capable of being civil to each other such as when they head to Europe together in "Red October Sky".
 Further evidence of this can be seen in "Pulling Double Booty", as Roger and Klaus are quite content to watch a movie together and show annoyance when they must pause it as Stan intrudes with the cookie dough.
 Another example is that Klaus is often shown in the attic with Roger as he tends his fake bar in many disguises while in "Live and Let Fry" Roger dresses up as Klaus, the human, to help him get access to a family member's will.
 In the end, it turns out to be a trap to lure Klaus out of hiding and Roger gets beaten up because Klaus owed some money to the East German Mafia.
 However, Klaus stays with him and keeps him company during his recovery, making sure Roger has sufficient pain medication to help him through it.
 Klaus was also the only member of the Smith family to remember Roger's birthday in "1600 Candles" and the alien seemed genuinely touched that he had bothered to prepare a birthday surprise for him.

 Klaus and Roger engage in a sexual relationship in "Kloger", but Klaus breaks it off when Roger starts to want to act like a real couple, as Klaus was only interested in the taboo aspect of sneaking around the family for their relationship.
+Roger then tried to recapture the taboo element by dressing up as a little girl and pretending to be Klaus' daughter.
+After that got Klaus arrested he got himself arrested so they could be together in prison, but he killed an inmate for trying to come between them and was remanded to solitary confinement for the rest of his sentence, where he realised that he didn't actually want a romantic relationship and was just afraid of being alone.